-- Revenue on these expansion projects is reflected from the date of the project's opening or acquisition by the Turnpike. - The increase in Toll revenue in Fiscal Year 2013 is due to the indexing of toll rates, including a five-year adjustment to cash rates. - Revenues for Fiscal Year 2021 are reported as collected on a cash basis and are preliminary, unaudited, and subject to change.
+Revenue is reflected from the date of the component's opening or acquisition by the Turnpike.

+2 The increase in Toll revenue in Fiscal Year 2013 is due to the indexing of toll rates, including a five-year adjustment to cash rates.